What Is the DUTCH Test—And Why Are Menopause Experts Obsessed With It?

 What Is the DUTCH Test?

-in your urine over the course of a day.
-Unlike traditional blood or saliva tests that offer a single
+The DUTCH test is a lab-developed, at-home urine collection test that measures hormone metabolites in your urine over the course of a day.
+Unlike traditional blood or saliva tests that offer a single snapshot, DUTCH provides a time-lapse view of how your body is producing, using, and breaking down hormones.

 What Does It Measure?